DynamicNFTHub/AutoMetaNFT/README.md

 # Chainlink Functions implementation

 This project is an example of a command-line interface (CLI) that uses the [functions-toolkit](https://github.com/smartcontractkit/functions-toolkit) to interact with Chainlink Functions.
+[Official docs](https://docs.chain.link/chainlink-functions/tutorials/automate-functions#sourcejs).

 ## Installation